|Price||$49 - $199 per month|

 - Inline Timer — Embed a timer anywhere on a page via HTML.

 - Email Timer — Display a timer inside your emails.

 It should be noted that, unlike many other countdown timers, Deadline Funnel uses multiple methods to prevent a visitor from thwarting your limited-time offer.
-All too often I’ve seen countdown timers that reset after a user clears their browser’s cookies or makes a visit from another device.
+All too often, I’ve seen countdown timers that reset after a user clears their browser’s cookies or visits from another device.

 If your timer can be reset, this completely ruins your credibility with your audience.

 Not with Deadline Funnel.

-Deadline Funnel uses not only browser cookies but also each visitor’s email address and IP address to uniquely identify them.
-This is why Deadline Funnel should be an integral part of any limited-offer email sequence.
+Deadline Funnel uses browser cookies and each visitor’s email address and IP address to uniquely identify them.
+This is why Deadline Funnel should be integral to any limited-offer email sequence.

 Deadline Funnel Pricing

 Deadline Funnel’s pricing is pretty straightforward.
 There are three different product tiers: